stared/gossipingcommons/README.md

 ![Gossiping Commons NA DT](imgs/GossipingCommons_NA_DT.png)

 It is a strict restriction and I will honor that!
-I mean, I know can share with Max, because I am are sure they won't share it with anyone!
+I mean, I know I can share with Max, because I am are sure they won't share it with anyone!

 ![Just Don't Tell Anyone Else - The Doghouse Diaries - CC-BY-NC](external/just_dont_tell_anyone_else_3023_doghousediaries.png)